 If an event of default resulting from bankruptcy or other insolvency events occurs, the senior secured notes will become immediately due and payable.
-If any other event of declare all the notes then outstanding to be immediately due and payable.
+If any other event of default occurs and is continuing, holders of more than 50.1% in principal amount of the outstanding notes may at any time declare all the notes then outstanding to be immediately due and payable.
 If an event of default relating to nonpayment of principal, make-whole amounts or interest occurs, any holder of outstanding notes affected by such event of default may declare all the notes held by such holder to be immediately due and payable.